 Intervention: Tips to talking with students about your concerns

-If you have noticed any of the warning signs covered in this booklet, you are faced with a decision of whether or not to intervene.
+If you have noticed any of the signs of emotional distress mentioned on this site, you are faced with a decision of whether or not to intervene.
 Openly acknowledging to students that you are aware of their distress, sincerely concerned about their welfare and willing to help them explore alternatives can have a profound and positive effect.
 We encourage, whenever possible, speaking directly and honestly with a student when you sense he/she may be experiencing emotional distress.
 When speaking with a student you suspect may be in distress, we recommend the following:

 - Speak with the student privately to minimize embarrassment or defensiveness.